NarenOO3/reinforcement_learning_DQN_cart_pole/README.md

 ### Model v1
 - It balanced the pole 🎉.
-- But… it kept sliding off to the left with the pole balanced until the cart went out of bounds.
+- But… it kept sliding off to the left with the pole balanced until the cart went out of bound.
 - This happened because the reward was simply the default `+1` for all states.

 ### Model v2